News from the Food System Caucus

 We must support Massachusetts residents impacted by food insecurity and all aspects of our agricultural community and food producers.

-Fortunately HIP received $2 million in supplemental funding in February that lifted the planned multi-month suspension, enabling SNAP recipients to continue to purchase locally grown fresh fruits and vegetables at open and participating Farmer’s Markets and farm-stands.
+SNAP recipients can purchase locally grown fresh fruits and vegetables at participating Farmer’s Markets and farm-stands.

 Pat Baker from the Mass Law Reform Institute has offered her expertise as a resource for SNAP questions, including those on immigrant and college student eligibility and can refer individuals to local Legal Services staff.
 Her email is Pbaker@mlri.org.